 - Upon completion of the investigation carried out, ‘The Business’ will provide a written finding to the complainant in terms of the outcome of its investigation in to the complaint made.
 ‘The Business’ will endeavour to ensure that any written findings are issued in clear and plain language.
 The complainant will be invited to contact the business to advise whether they are satisfied with the investigation and outcome.

-- ‘The Business’ confirms that it will endeavour to work openly and frankly with complainants and any other parties involved in a complaint (including regulatory authorities & The Legal Ombudsman) in the interests of resolving any complaints in the quickest and most satisfactory manner.
-‘The Business’ will cooperate fully with the Legal Ombudsman should matters proceed to that level.
+- ‘The Business’ confirms that it will endeavour to work openly and frankly with complainants and any other parties involved in a complaint (including regulatory authorities & The Financial Ombudsman) in the interests of resolving any complaints in the quickest and most satisfactory manner.
+‘The Business’ will cooperate fully with the Financial Ombudsman should matters proceed to that level.

 - ‘The Business’ will handle any complaints in an open, fair and honest manner.
 ‘The Business’ will not pre-judge the outcome of any complaint and will not discriminate against any complainant on the basis of race, gender, sexual orientation or any other issue.
 ‘The Business’ will reach decisions on the basis of evidence whether they be in favour of ‘The Business’ or the complainant.

-- ‘The Business’ confirms that it will abide by any decisions or judgements reached by the Legal Ombudsman.
+- ‘The Business’ confirms that it will abide by any decisions or judgements reached by the Financial Ombudsman.

 This policy is to be reviewed annually at the time of authorised status renewals.